Friday, August 21, 2026

 Custom chips offer hyperscalers a key advantage over merchant silicon: tight co-design between the accelerator and the workload.
 Google's TPUs, Meta's MTIA, and similar programs allow these companies to optimize for their specific training and inference tasks rather than buying general-purpose GPUs at a premium.
 Broadcom has positioned itself as the dominant partner for this approach, providing the ASIC design and packaging expertise that hyperscalers need but rarely build in-house.

-The $650B CapEx figure spans data center construction, power infrastructure, networking, and semiconductor procurement.1 Power and cooling suppliers stand to benefit directly — large-scale AI clusters require dense power delivery and liquid cooling that standard facilities cannot support.
+The billions CapEx figure spans data center construction, power infrastructure, networking, and semiconductor procurement.1 Power and cooling suppliers stand to benefit directly — large-scale AI clusters require dense power delivery and liquid cooling that standard facilities cannot support.

 Networking is the other pressure point.
 As custom accelerators multiply across hyperscaler fleets, the interconnect fabric tying them together becomes a bottleneck.
 High-bandwidth networking equipment suppliers are positioned alongside chip designers for a multi-quarter demand surge.1